From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Introduction

 Motivated by these results, we explore here the interactions between a cell and a non-rigid object.
+We developed a minimal membrane-based model in which actin-driven protrusions emerge through curvature-sensitive membrane complexes and interact with deformable targets.
 We extend our model to allow for two vesicle-like surfaces to evolve and interact.
-The model predicts a spontaneous symmetry breaking between two symmetric vesicles containing passive CMC.
-For active CMC interacting with a soft passive vesicle, the model predicts different dynamic regimes which depend on the rigidity of the target: with increasing rigidity the active vesicle transitions from ``biting", to ``pushing" and eventually ``engulfing" the target.
-These transitions arise in this model purely from the physical interactions, and the curvature-force coupling.
-These theoretical results offer an explanation of recent experimental observations of immune cells interacting with artificial particles \cite{beningo2002fc,Vorselen2020_nat_comm,settle2024beta2}, vesicles \cite{cornell2025target} and cancer cells \cite{rollins2025target} of different rigidities, where both engulfment (phagocytosis) and biting (trogocytosis \cite{shen2025trogocytosis}) were observed.
+For two symmetric vesicles containing passive CMC the model predicts a spontaneous symmetry-breaking transition, where one vesicle engulfs the other.
+For active CMC (describing the effects of actin polymerization in cells) interacting with a soft passive vesicle, the model predicts different dynamic regimes which depend on the rigidity of the target: with increasing rigidity, the active vesicle transitions from “biting”, to “pushing” and eventually “engulfing” the target.
+Despite its simplicity, the model predicts three distinct modes of phagocyte–target interaction that arise as a function of target stiffness: trogocytosis-like biting of soft targets, pushing of deformable targets without engulfment, and complete engulfment of stiff targets.
+These behaviors emerge from mechanical interactions alone, without invoking stiffness-dependent signalling pathways.
+These transitions arise in this model purely from the physical interactions and the curvature-force coupling.

+To test these predictions, we examined phagocyte--target interactions across multiple experimental systems, including macrophage engulfment of Giant Unilamellar Vesicles and lymphoma cells, together with epithelial clearance of apoptotic targets \emph{in vivo} using synthetic targets of defined stiffness.
+Across all systems, the observed behaviours closely matched the predicted stiffness-dependent transitions between biting, pushing, and engulfment.
+In particular, we validate the predicted intermediate ``pushing'' regime between trogocytosis and complete phagocytosis and show that it arises from curvature-dependent recruitment of actin at the cell membrane.
+These results identify a general physical mechanism by which target mechanics regulates phagocyte--target interactions across diverse cell and target types.
+Together, our findings establish target stiffness as a key regulator of cellular clearance during immune surveillance and tissue homeostasis.\\